-6,000 Indigenous leaders have gathered in the Brazilian capital of Brasília this week to fight for their lands and lives.
+6,000 Indigenous leaders gathered in the Brazilian capital of Brasília this September to fight for their lands and lives.

 The “Struggle for Life” (“Luta pela vida”) Camp has brought together up to 6,000 Indigenous leaders and activists from all regions of Brazil to protest the government’s anti-Indigenous policies and rollbacks on protections for their lands and lives.